Nonplanar On-shell Diagrams and Leading Singularities of Scattering Amplitudes: Scattering amplitudes: the Top--form

 \section{Scattering amplitudes: the \textit{Top--form}}

 Through the BCFW bridge decompositions we obtain the d$log$ form characterized by the bridge parameters.
 The d$log$ form can be viewed as an explicit parameterization of a more general integration over the Grassmannian manifold, which is invariant under the $GL(k)$ transformations.
 The invariant form, known as the ``top-form,'' for planar diagrams has been constructed in \cite{NimaGrass}.
 In this section, we construct the top-form for the nonplanar leading singularities.
+Recent progress on nonplanar on-shell diagram can be find in \cite{MHVNP,franco2015non}

 For planar diagrams, the top-form manifests the Yangian symmetry: the leading singularities can be written as multidimensional residues in the Grassmannian manifold $\mathcal{G}(k,n)$,